gasduster99/sppComp/try1/try1_2.md

 number of models to explore in each modeled period is reduced to a much more manageable 274 models.

-An exhaustive search of the models in the biologically constrained subspace of
-$B_{10}$, allows for a concrete comparison of the relative predictive accuracy of each partitioning.
+An exhaustive search of the models in the constrained subspace of $B_{10}$, allows for a concrete comparison of the relative predictive accuracy of each partitioning.
 Additionally the partitioned models provide a set of candidate models for use in Bayesian Model Averaging (BMA) (Hoeting et al., 1999).
-BMA, as applied here, essentially allows the model exploration strategy to average across all relevant port complex partitionings and adds robustness to the final species composition estimates.
+BMA, as applied here, allows the model exploration strategy to average models across all potentially relevant partitions of the port complexes, so as to add robustness to final species composition estimates.

 For the $\iota^{th}$ model in a set of candidate models $M$, then the BMA weight for $M_\iota$ follows directly from Bayes Theorem as,